- Academic Affairs

 This policy applies to every workstation physically (including wireless) connected to any part of the campus network.

-To comply with Section VII, item 1, General Controls of the USM Guidelines in Response to the State IT Security Policy which requires USM institutions to implement formal controls on all institutionally owned systems that store and/or access nonpublic information.
+To comply with the USM Guidelines in Response to the State IT Security Policy which requires USM institutions to implement formal controls on all institutionally owned systems that store and/or access nonpublic information.

 Implement a systematic, accountable, and documented process for managing exposure to vulnerabilities through the timely deployment of patches.